How to Unclog a Toilet With a Plunger

 Don't be suckered into thinking powerful chemicals will do the messy work for you.
 They sometimes work, but they're slower.
 And when they don't work, you have a drain full of corrosive water on your hands.
 If you tried chemicals and they didn't work, run as much water into the toilet as possible and let it sit overnight to drain through the clog.
 Then, when you plunge, wear safety goggles and rubber gloves to keep the water out of your eyes and off your bare skin.

 A good way to avoid preventable clogs in the first place, especially if you have small kids, is to close the toilet lid.
 This keeps toys, crayons and hairbrushes from falling into the toilet.

 Only pour a liquid down the toilet if it's going to stay a liquid.
+What shouldn't you pour down your toilet?
 These include such things as drywall joint compound, grease, caulk and wax products.